 The Royal Bank of Scotland International (Holdings) Limited (RBSI Holdings) and The Royal Bank of Scotland International Limited (RBS International) Boards

 Philip trained as a stockbroker before transitioning those skills to operate in the Money Markets; CME, Chicago and LIFFE, London.
-Philip's career at RBC encompassed establishing and running major treasury operations in Tokyo and New York, overseeing US corporate and Investment banking businesses and acting as General Manager for the Asia/Pacific region based in Singapore before moving to Jersey.
+Philip's career at RBC encompassed establishing and running major treasury operations in Tokyo and New York, overseeing US corporate and Investment banking businesses prior to being appointed as the General Manager for the Asia/Pacific region based in Singapore.

 Bruce Cannon was appointed as a Non-Executive Director in January 2020.
 Bruce is Chair of the RBS International and RBSI Holdings Board Risk Committees.